dongjuns/dongjuns.github.io/_posts/2020-06-03-simpledet-tutorial.md

 with open(args.label_map) as f:
 FileNotFoundError: [Errno 2] No such file or directory: 'data/label_map/voc_label_map.json'
 ```
-So you have to generate voc_label_map.json,
+You have to generate 'voc_label_map.json' file,
-use this script in data/src/clipart
+So use this script in your path of 'data/src/clipart'
 ```
 import os
 import json